OscarOdh/GMMK3_RGB/README.md

 needs to.
 Keeping just the zip and `config.json`, and dropping the loose exe, is the tidier call.

-Committing a binary at all is a deliberate choice worth having made on purpose:
+Committing a binary at all is a deliberate choice worth having made on purpose.
 GitHub's convention is to attach it to a *Release*, which keeps it out of history entirely.
-The counter-argument is real here though — a direct download link in the README beats sending people to a Releases tab, and `dist\` is where `config.json` has to live regardless.
+The counter-argument is real here though: a direct download link in the README beats sending people to a Releases tab, and `dist\` is where `config.json` has to live regardless.

-`Cargo.lock` **should** stay committed — this is a binary, not a library, and the lock file is what makes a build reproducible.
+`Cargo.lock` **should** stay committed, because this is a binary rather than a library, and the lock file is what makes a build reproducible.

 Suggested `.gitignore`: